The Greatest Comics You'll Never See: Jim Starlin's Captain Marvel

 So what happened and why haven't you seen it?
 DC canned the series before it got started.
-Says Jim, "It got canceled in midstream when the upcoming Captain Marvel movie went into production.
+Says Jim, "It got cancelled in midstream when the upcoming Captain Marvel movie went into production.
 It was felt that my version was too radical a departure from the original concept."
-These pages are all that remain from the series, and as was told to me over a year ago, that little sketch wasn't a sketch, it's actually the cover image for Captain Marvel #1, with the background being placed in via computer at a later date.
+These pages are all that remain from the series, and as was told to me in 2008, that little sketch wasn't a sketch, it's actually the cover image for Captain Marvel #1, with the background being placed in via computer at a later date.

 Sadly though, with Jim Starlin and Captain Marvel some things just aren't meant to be.
 Until then, with Jim's permission, enjoy the remaining pages!
-And just for comparism, I've included a scan of the original art for Captain Marvel #29, many thanks to Len Callo, who owns the original cover art to Captain Marvel #29.
+And just for comparison, I've included a scan of the original art for Captain Marvel #29, many thanks to Len Callo, who owns the original cover art.
 Talk about jealousy defined!

 UPDATE: Throughout the years Jim Starlin has been able to maintain a high degree of quality, be it for his writing or his art.
 Sadly, due to an accident a while back, Jim is no longer able to draw professionally and has since announced that his days of being a professional artist are now behind him.
 This does not diminish his writing abilities, thankfully, and he continues to produce work.
 His latest work will be an ending to his long running Thanos story, which he began back in the early 1970s.
 Jim fell out with Marvel - again - recently and has announced that this will be the last time he works for that company.
 We can only hope that, at some point in the future, someone will see sense and extend an olive branch.
 The comic book world is bereft of writers who can tell a story, and nobody, and I mean nobody, does cosmic epics like Jim Starlin.